xbendl/academic-kickstart-tc/content/publication/journal-article/bendl_2016/index.md

 # Summary.
 An optional shortened abstract.
-summary: Meta-predictor of the effect of nucleic acid substitution on human healt (rare diseases).
+summary: Meta-predictor of the effect of nucleic acid substitution on human health (rare diseases).

 tags:
 - Source Themes